 - Limitations of the studies include:

-- All of the randomized controlled trials (RCTs) included different at-risk populations.
+- All of the RCTs included different at-risk populations

-- Too few articles examined a relationship between dietary patterns and the endpoint outcome of incident type 2 diabetes to draw a conclusion, although the two patterns studied (one Mediterranean-style and one vegetarian) showed a favorable effect.
+- Too few articles examined a relationship between dietary patterns and the endpoint outcome of incident T2D to draw a conclusion, although the two patterns studied (one Mediterranean-style and one vegetarian) showed a favorable effect

-- Too few articles assessed the intermediate outcomes of impaired glucose tolerance and/or insulin resistance.
-The results related to impaired glucose tolerance and/or insulin resistance were too mixed to identify a consistent pattern.
+- Too few articles assessed the intermediate outcomes of IGT and insulin resistance.
+The results related to IGT and insulin resistance were too mixed to identify a consistent pattern.